TENET-RCCPII/identity-2019/A-Z_of_CarpentryConnect-Johannesburg2018.md

 Networking events are planned as follows:

 * Tuesday, 4 September 2018 (18:00 - 20:00)
-** Please register if you have not yet indicated your interest to join us for this event ** The event will kick off with a short presentation about RCCPII and SADiLaR ** Dinner (a buffet) and softdrinks are included
+** Please register if you have not yet indicated your interest to join us for this event (email carpentryconnect-jhb-2018@googlegroups.com)
+** The event will kick off with a short presentation about RCCPII and SADiLaR ** Dinner (a buffet) and softdrinks are included

+* Wednesday, 5 September 2018 (18:00 - 20:00)
+** Please register if you have not yet indicated your interest to join us for this event (email carpentryconnect-jhb-2018@googlegroups.com)
+** The event will kick off with a short presentation ** A cocktail dinner and softdrinks are included

+Please check your Registration Confirmation letter to confirm if you have registered for the networking events on Tuesday and/or Wednesday.

 ### H: Helpers and Helpdesk